songdongsheng/cni-poc/README.md

     **When we assign the correct priority to the hook, the hook executes serially, and the wait time will not be as long as necessary.**

+    **If you let helm wait for the Pods in a ready state, deadlocks can occur.**
+    This is because helm is waiting before the post-hooks execution.

 3. Initialize with Kubernetes job and initialization containers

     **Without careful tuning of task priorities, it will complete the initialization